File Coverage

 Creates a new item.
 Mainly useful for derived objects that would want

-to override this method to return something else than a Dpkg::Control
+to override this method to return something else than a L<Dpkg::Control>

 object.